 If you want your subject to relax or smile more, don’t explicitly direct them to “relax and smile more”.
 It will not work and could potentially make them them feel even more self conscious on camera.
 Instead, you as the interviewer should relax and smile while you listen.
 Lead by example.
 Your subject will read your facial expressions and likely follow suit.

 In order to gather more “complete” soundbites, many interviewers will ask their subject to repeat the question in their answer.
 If they ask “What did you like most about this product”, they hope the subject responds with a answer like “The thing I like most about this product is…”

-Although it can help in constructing a story in the editing room, this age-old request can be problematic if you are looking establish a relaxed and conversational tone.
-Some subject are good at remembering to do this every time.
-Most are not.
+Although it can help in constructing a story in the editing room, this age-old interview request can be problematic if you are looking establish a relaxed and conversational tone.
+Some subject are good at remembering to repeat the question.
+Many are not.
 If your subject isn’t repeating the question in their answers after being prepped to do so, don’t push it too hard.
 Every time you remind them to repeat the question, you are once again reminding them that they are being recorded.
 This could quickly derail your conversation train.

 A good editor can construct a testimonial story without having to fall back on these filler statements.
 In a pinch they can be useful in the editing room, but the constant exercise of repeating a question can start to make the answers feel canned and inauthentic.
 Nine times out of ten, editing out these restated questions keeps the story flowing without sacrificing clarity.